 If you’ve ever played a Pirate game of any sort you’ll know how the gameplay handles in this game.
 You’ll spend 95% of your time on the open seas exploring or fighting off other factions that will try to murder you.
 A well aimed shot can end up changing the pace of a battle and turning it into your favor.

 The best part is you can enjoy this game with friends and play together.
 What’s better than stealing booty?
 Stealing booty with your friends.
 This game nailed the pirate atmosphere and is a lot of fun to play, but it isn’t perfect.
 Some battles can last really long because sailing through the seas is a very, very time consuming process and if you opponent has a faster ship you’ll never catch them if they decide to turn tail and run.

 Everything sounds like you expect it to sound in a pirate game.
 That’s not exactly a bad thing, but it’s not great either.
-Listening the waves splashing against my ship while I sailed the ocean was great and the cannonballs had a nice oomph to them too.
+Listening to the waves splashing against my ship while I sailed the ocean was great and the cannonballs had a nice oomph to them too.
 When I paid attention to the music it was okay, but it’s nothing memorable.

 This is a okay looking game.
-Nothing will wow you or blow away.
+Nothing will wow you or blow you away.
 The best looking Pirate game to date is still Blackflag and I doubt that’ll change any time soon.
-Since you’ll be looking at nothing, but water it helps that it’s actually nice to look at.
+Since you’ll be looking at nothing but water it helps that it’s actually nice to look at.
 The ships look nice too, but they could look better.
 Npcs look about average, and the particle effects are about above average for today’s standards.